- Our Story

 Paul is a co-facilitator of our Equine Relief for First Responders offering.
 Paul has a Master of Arts Degree in Counselling Psychology.
 He has been working with clients in Peterborough, Ontario and surrounding areas since the late 1990s.
 Over the years he has been involved in family & individual counselling and has received training in diverse practices such as Somatic Experiencing, Hypnosis, Reiki, Philosophy, Integral Theory, Trauma Skills Training in Affective and Interpersonal Regulation (STAIR), Shamanic Journeying, Remote Viewing, and Spirituality, to name a few.
 Paul is an Approved Blue Cross Provider for: Canadian Armed Forces (CAF), Royal Canadian Mounted Police (RCMP), and Veterans Affairs Canada (VAC) and an approved EFAP Provider for Peterborough Police

 Sonya Vellenga, former Executive Director, Kawartha Sexual Assault Centre: Sonya is the original visionary behind the Building Internal Resilience Through Horses project.
 Her work experience includes 18 years of service in Child Welfare and over 6 years of Teaching experience at Fleming College in a variety of areas including a course that explores Family Maltreatment and Intimate Partner Violence across the Lifespan.

-Dr. Kateryna (Katia) Keefer, Assistant Professor, Psychology, Trent University: Katia is an Assistant Professor in the Department of Psychology at Trent University and is the research lead on the Building Internal Resilience Through Horses Project.
+Dr. Kateryna (Katia) Keefer, Assistant Professor, Psychology, Trent University: Katia is a Senior Lecturer in the Department of Psychology at Trent University and is the research lead on the Building Internal Resilience Through Horses Project.
 Her program of research is focused on the developmental dynamics and applications of socioemotional competencies in the promotion of wellness and resilience across the lifespan.
 As an emerging scholar, Dr. Keefer has co-authored over 30 journal articles and book chapters on the topics of emotional intelligence, resilience, mental health, and psychological assessment; delivered numerous invited talks and conference presentations on these topics; and is currently co-editing the Springer Handbook of Emotional Intelligence in Education.